CHORAL MUSIC

 ________________

 Aside from his affinity for arranging and transforming pre-existing pieces, Boukas is actively engaged in creating new choral works in collaboration with established choirs and commissioning organizations.
-The texts he sets can be in any language, and the writing style totally responsive to the spirit of the text and the artistic/ programmatic interests of the commissioning organization.

 CONTACT

-Other Richard Boukas Composer pages:
+other Richard Boukas Composer pages:

 CHAMBER MUSIC